MoeMj1019/AI_web_applications/README.md

 ```
  python run_crawler.py -i <index_dir> -m <max_iteration> -s --async_crawl
 ```
+- -i <index_dir>: preferablly start with Search_Indecies/index_<name> or Search_Indecies/search_index_<name>
---async_crawl: use the parallel crawler
+- --async_crawl: use the parallel crawler
--s: store the content of the crawled pages ( not only summary statistics ) specify the root urls in ROOT_URL in run_crawler.py or
+- -s: store the content of the crawled pages ( not only summary statistics )

+you can specify the root urls in ROOT_URL in run_crawler.py
+or give a file / stdin of urls to be crawled:
 ```
 <urls> OR file_of_urls | python run_crawler.py -i <index_dir> -m <max_iteration> -s --urls_from_stdin
 ```